The Best Way To Prepare For A Long Haul Flight

 Drink fresh, natural water

-I know plain water is dull and challenging to drink; a good option is herbal teas or a thoughtful integration with minerals like calcium, magnesium and potassium.
-These are essential micro-nutrients when we fly that keep our body alkaline.
-You can purchase long-haul flight supplements that contain necessary nutrients at the airport or bring your package from home.
+I know plain water is dull and challenging to drink; a good option is herbal teas or thoughtful integration with minerals like calcium, magnesium, and potassium.
+These are essential micronutrients that keep the body alkaline when we fly.
+You can purchase long-haul flight supplements that contain the necessary nutrients at the airport or bring your package from home.
 Alternatively, 1-2 electrolyte drinks would do.

 Give your skin a drink

-Use face moisturiser, hand cream and lip balm several times to prevent your skin from drying out.
-But also don’t forget to take good care of your mouth and nose to avoid oral bacterial infections.
-Many people get colds, flu and bugs from flying, so it is vital to keep your immune system healthy.
+Use face moisturiser, hand cream, and lip balm several times to prevent your skin from drying out.
+Also, don’t forget to take good care of your mouth and nose to avoid oral bacterial infections.
+Many people get colds, flu, and bugs from flying, so it is vital to keep your immune system healthy.

 Keep good mouth hygiene

 By brushing your teeth a few times during your flight.
-We all hate that furry teeth feeling, so it’s wise to clean your teeth a few times during the big trip.
+We all hate that furry teeth feeling, so cleaning your teeth a few times during the big trip is wise.

 The Philips electric toothbrushes will come in handy on really long flights.
 Even chewing sugarless gum or sucking on xylitol mints will help keep your mouth fresh and bacteria-free.